Race of Champions Sydney - teams, drivers, everything we know so far

 Drivers

-Sebastian Vettel - Germany
+Sebastian Vettel - Team Germany

 Four-time Formula 1 World Champion and the youngest ever World Champion when he won in 2010.
 Vettel won the individual ROC in 2015 and teamed up with Michael Schumacher to win the Nations Cup six times.